Structure-Preserving Learning Using Gaussian Processes and Variational Integrators

 \subsection{Prediction Performance}

-The performance of the proposed integration methods is evaluated by comparing it to integrating a nominal dynamics model and calculating the error to the ground-truth simulation of a perturbed system.
+The performance of the proposed integration methods is evaluated by comparing it to integrating a nominal dynamics model and calculating the deviation from the ground-truth simulation of a perturbed system.
 The ground-truth simulation with a symplectic Euler method uses a time step of $\Delta t=0.1$ms, whereas the other integrators use a time step of $\Delta t=10$ms. As test systems we selected a pendulum, a cartpole, a double pendulum, and a fourbar segment (closed kinematic chain).
 The systems are shown in Fig. \ref{fig:exp_meandyn}.
 All links of the systems have a mass $m=1$kg, length $l=1$m, and inertia $J = \frac{1}{12}ml^2$.

-For the Gaussian-process-based integrators, three coordinate descriptions are compared: minimal (joint) coordinates, a complex-number representation of joint angles, i.e., $[\sin(\theta) ~ \cos(\theta)]\hT$ instead of $\theta$, and maximal coordinates.
-The training and test data sets are generated from 100 simulated two-second trajectories each with random initial system states.
-Each training sample consists of the full state input $\boldsymbol{z}_k$ and the velocity targets $\boldsymbol{v}_{k+1}$.
-We use a squared exponential kernel of suitable dimensions for all experiments.
-Optimal hyperparameters are determined with 100 runs of maximizing the marginal likelihood with varying initial guesses for the hyperparameters.
+For the Gaussian-process-based integrators, three coordinate descriptions are compared: minimal (joint) coordinates, a complex-number representation, i.e., $[\sin(\theta) ~ \cos(\theta)]\hT$ instead of joint angles $\theta$, and maximal coordinates.
 We perform 20-step ahead predictions in all cases.